🍁TARIFFWARS.CA

 Tracking every tariff, every counterpunch, every impact — province by province.
 Independent.
 Canadian.
 Updated daily.

-Updated May 20, 2026 · Data sourced from Government of Canada, USTR, CBSA, court filings
+Updated June 10, 2026 · Data sourced from Government of Canada, USTR, CBSA, court filings

-Annual Trade at Risk
+Annual Two-Way Trade

 CUSMA-Protected